gvwilson/sensibleadventures/cloudherd/new.md

 to mind-hear anything.
 What had happened earlier with Thokmay had been a coincidence.
 She shouldn't---

-Something clattered in the narrow alley between her house and the yarning shed.
+Something clattered in the narrow jitty between her house and the yarning shed.
 Noxy opened her mouth to ask who was there, but stopped herself.
 What if the troll had come back?
 There was no reason it would, but there was no reason it would have been in the village in the first place.

-She set the kettle down quietly on the front step of her house and tiptoed gingerly toward the alley.
+She set the kettle down quietly on the front step of her house and tiptoed gingerly toward the jitty.
 Holding her breath, she leaned forward and peeked around the corner, just in time to see a shadowy figure disappear out the other end.
 It was definitely a person, not a troll, but who would be out in the rain?